btfidelis/gync/readme.md

 # Gync

-Cli and daemon for syncing game saves to dropbox.
+Tool for syncing game saves to dropbox.

 ## Build